 - Though you're surrounded by your competitors it provides you with an opportunity to shine

-3 factors to maximise the impact of your Yellow Pages Ad
+There are 3 ways to maximise the impact of your yellow pages adverts:

 Have you ever been told by your Yellow Pages advertising representative that it‘s a must to have the biggest ad you can possibly afford?
 And ever think that was a sales pitch designed to squeeze more money out of your pocket?
 Unfortunately for advertisers, it‘s true.
 With normal newspaper advertising you can double the size of an ad but your responses won‘t double.